pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 * After static initialization dynamic initialization takes places, which happens at runtime before `main()`
 * Within a compilation unit static variables are initialized in the order of declaration
 * The order of initialization of static variables is undefined across compilation units
+* You can use the Initialization On First Use Idiom to circumvent the static initialization oder fiasco

 [^1]: Unless the dynamic initialization is deferred, [see](https://en.cppreference.com/w/cpp/language/initialization)
 [^2]: [see](https://en.cppreference.com/w/cpp/language/storage_duration)